RecSys Challenge 2026

 The RecSys Challenge 2026: Music-CRS focuses on the evolving landscape of music discovery, where static recommendation lists are being replaced by dynamic, conversational interactions.
 As users increasingly interact with AI through natural language, there is a critical need for systems that can seamlessly integrate Natural Language Understanding (NLU) with high-precision Recommender Systems (RecSys).
 This challenge aims to push the boundaries of how AI understands nuanced user preferences, explores musical tastes through dialogue, and provides contextually relevant track recommendations.

 By utilizing the TalkPlayData-Challenge dataset, a large-scale conversation resource generated through an advanced agentic pipeline, we invite the global research community to tackle the complexities of multi-turn preference elicitation.
 As a research community-driven initiative, the challenge dataset features LLM-generated multi-turn dialogues paired with music metadata and user-item interaction data derived from publicly available research datasets.
-No SiriusXM or Deezer user data is included in the dataset.
+The dataset does not include proprietary or confidential data provided directly by SiriusXM, Deezer, or any challenge sponsor.
 This challenge serves as a bridge between the NLP and RecSys communities, fostering next-generation innovation in interactive and personalized music information retrieval.

 Challenge Task top